pellcorp/creality-wiki/docs/rpi.md

 ### Orange Pi OS

+OrangePi OS (based on Arch) **is not supported** and will fail to install because the installer assumes a debian based OS, this is unlikely to change anytime soon.

-Basic testing has been done on a Orange Pi Zero 3 W running a server image available from:
+Testing has been done on an Orange Pi Zero 3 W running a server image available from:
 <https://drive.google.com/drive/folders/10zlO-0mMz-fqRQOKAOWX-mQA_UbN_C1n>

 !!! note